Glutes: How To Build, Stretch & Activate Your Glute Muscles

 When training in the gym, there are many ways to use the free weights and exercise machines to specifically target your glute muscles through different ranges of motion.

 An effective way to train glutes at the gym is to begin with heavy lifts, followed by lower weight, higher repetition exercises.

 Tight muscles are unable to work through their full range of motion, which reduces the amount of force they can generate (weight they can lift) during a given exercise.
-Doing glute stretches and yoga for tight hips lengthens the muscle and allows it to be strengthened throughout its full range during exercise.
+Doing glute stretches and certain yoga flows can help lengthen the muscle and allow it to be strengthened throughout its full range during exercise.

 Learn how to build your glutes

 To build your glutes, you can combine low repetition, heavier lifting exercises with high repetition exercises that use bodyweight, resistance bands or light weights.

 Here’s why you need both types of exercise to build strong glutes: